AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

     You are shown a list of topics and their references.
 You can specify the publishing context for a list of cross map references to topics available in other DITA maps with  `scope=”peer”`.

-    To use the cross-map reference panel from Web Editor, `<xrefs>` must have unique IDs.
+    To use the cross-map reference panel from Editor, `<xrefs>` must have unique IDs.
 Unique IDs for `<xrefs>` will be automatically generated on editing/saving the older content if the ID isn't there.

     >[!NOTE]
     >